binbjz/hdp-sentry/README.md

 ## How It Works

 * sentry will grant user, role and group privileges
-* hive or spark will execute sql with authorized End-use
+* hive or spark will execute sql with authorized End-user

 ----